-Best Bites For New Year's Eve
+Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Need ideas for your holiday hors d'oeuvres?
-Here are 40 of our favorite party appetizers to help you celebrate the New Year.
+Here are 40 of our favorite appetizers to help you celebrate the New Year.

 Spanish Garlic Shrimp

 These tapas style shrimp are a tasty treat that will fly off the platter.
 Not only are shrimp incredibly popular, but they cook up super fast.
-This recipe requires less than five minutes at your stove, so you'll be back celebrating with your friends in no time.
+This recipe requires less than five minutes at your stove, so you'll be back celebrating with your family in no time.

 Bacon-Wrapped Chorizo Stuffed Dates